awiegel/CuraBlender/Documentation/README.md

 **Some examples:**
 * Subprocess uses a list of arguments or a tuple of arguments as one big argument on windows, while on macOS and linux only the first argument gets executed.
 Therefore all commands are one big string.
 * File watcher on windows crashes when a file from a removable device (usb, ...) gets opened.
 To fix this, a QEventLoop gets created before adding a path to the file watcher.
 Later this QEventLoop would be created anyways.

+<br/> <br/>

+## 5. ToDo
+Adding/Removing objects inside a loaded BLEND file, doesn't add/remove the corresponding object in cura. \
+This plugin links objects from blender to cura by index.
+Adding/Removing an object would mess this up. \
+One idea is to hand over the object names from blender and add this to the file reference (file name).